ray6080/ray6080.github.io/_posts/2017-07-17-Reading-The-Java-Language-Specification.md

 ---
 layout: post
-title: Reading The Java Language Specification
+title: Reading The Java Language Specification I
 comments: true
 categories:
 - blog
 tags:
-- system, writeup
+- system
 ---

 I've been used Java as my first weapon for years, yet I'm alway confused by language details and running internals.
 Thus I want to take a closer look at the inside of this language, and reading **The Java Language Specification** is a good way.
 Since Java 8 is popular and widely used now, I choose *Java SE 8 edition* as the standard.
 This is a start of a series of posts to reading digests and thoughts recording.